 6. Trekking and Cycling

-But visiting Dandeli is fun even if it isn’t your first visit – especially with friends.
+But visiting Dandeli is always fun – notably with friends.

 I visited Dandeli with a group of friends last year, 2019, after our 12th graduation.
 And now we’re on our different streams, all physically distant from one another.
 Dandeli is our number one go-to spot to catch up on old times.

 That being said, it brings us to the end of this Dandeli itinerary.